-Port Name Direction Description cfg_err_tlp_cpl_header[47:0] Input Configuration Error TLP Completion Header: Accepts the header information from the user when an error is signaled.
+Port Name Direction Description cfg_err_no_recovery Input Configuration Error Cannot Recover: Used to further qualify the cfg_err_poisoned and cfg_err_cpl_timeout input signals.
+When this input is asserted concurrently with one of these signals, it indicates that the transaction that caused these errors cannot be recovered from.
+For a Completion Timeout, you can elect not to attempt the Request again.
+For a received Poisoned TLP, you cannot continue operation.
+In either case, assertion causes the corresponding error to not be regarded as ANFE. cfg_err_tlp_cpl_header[47:0] Input Configuration Error TLP Completion Header: Accepts the header information when an error is signaled.
 This information is required so that the core can issue a correct completion, if required.
 This information should be extracted from the received error TLP and presented in the given format: [47:41] Lower Address [40:29] Byte Count [28:26] TC [25:24] Attr [23:8] Requester ID [7:0] Tag cfg_err_cpl_rdy Output Configuration Error Completion Ready: When asserted, this signal indicates that the core can accept assertions on cfg_err_ur and cfg_err_cpl_abort for Non-Posted Transactions.
 Assertions on cfg_err_ur and cfg_err_cpl_abort are ignored when cfg_err_cpl_rdy is deasserted. cfg_err_locked Input Configuration Error Locked: This signal is used to further qualify any of the cfg_err input signals.
 When this input is asserted concurrently with one of the other signals, it indicates that the transaction that caused the error was a locked transaction.
 This signal is for use in Legacy mode.
-If the user needs to signal an unsupported request or an aborted completion for a locked transaction, this signal can be used to return a Completion Locked with UR or CA status.
-Note: When not in Legacy mode, the core automatically returns a Completion Locked, if appropriate. cfg_err_aer_headerlog[127:0] Input Configuration Error AER Header Log: AER Header log for the signalled error. cfg_err_aer_headerlog_set Output Configuration Error AER Header Log Set: When asserted, indicates that Error AER Header Log is Set in the case of a Single Header implementation/Full in the case of a Multi-Header implementation and the header for user-reported error is not needed. cfg_aer_interrupt_msgnum[4:0] Input Configuration AER Interrupt Message Number: This input sets the AER Interrupt Message (Root Port only) Number field in the AER Capability - Root Error Status register.
-If AER is enabled, this input must be driven to a value appropriate for MSI or MSIx mode, whichever is enabled.
-This input value must be adjusted by the user if only MSI is enabled and the host adjusts the Multiple Message Enable field such that it invalidates the current value.
+To signal an unsupported request or an aborted completion for a locked transaction, this signal can be used to return a Completion Locked with UR or CA status.
+Note: When not in Legacy mode, the core automatically returns a Completion Locked, if appropriate. cfg_err_aer_headerlog[127:0] Input Configuration Error AER Header Log: AER Header log for the signaled error. cfg_err_aer_headerlog_set Output Configuration Error AER Header Log Set: When asserted, indicates that Error AER Header Log is Set in the case of a Single Header implementation/Full in the case of a Multi-Header implementation and the header for user-reported error is not needed.

-Table 2-18: User Application Error-Reporting Signals (Cont'd)
+Table 2-19: User Application Error-Reporting Signals (Cont'd)